Career info

 People put their physics background to use in a wide variety of contexts.
 The links below will give you many examples of the kind of jobs physicists hold in the private sector, government labs, and academia.
 The examples include graduates of our own department as well as other members of the physics community and people with bachelor’s degrees and with MS and PhD degrees.
 Maybe you will find someone who has your dream job!

-• The Careers 2023 guide from the American Physical Society includes interviews with physicists in a wide range of fields.
+- The Careers 2024 guide from the American Physical Society includes interviews with physicists in a wide range of fields.
 They talk about their career pathways in fields as diverse as software engineering and science communications.
-There are also articles on green jobs for physics majors and how to spend your summer wisely, among other general topics.
+There are also articles on choosing between industry and academia as well as advice about careers in specific sectors such as quantum technology and quantitative finance, among other topics.
 There is also a large Employer Index of companies interested in hiring physicists.

 What can I earn with a physics degree?